-All of the COPD causes act as irritants to the lungs and can contribute to COPD.
-There is a genetic deficiency of Alpha-1 antitrypsin that can also cause COPD but it is rarer.
+All COPD causes act as lung irritants and can contribute to COPD.
+There is a genetic deficiency of Alpha-1 antitrypsin that can also cause COPD, but it is rarer.

-A virus that causes influenza or pneumonia will not cause COPD but it will make you extremely sick if you already have COPD.
-It is very important that you keep your vaccination records up to date because the doctor will need to see these results one day.
+A virus that causes influenza or pneumonia will not cause COPD, but it will make you extremely sick if you already have COPD.
+You must keep your vaccination records up to date because the doctor will need to see these results one day.